- 1.No license is required to become a certified life coach in Vermont — certification is voluntary but recommended for credibility

 Source: ZipRecruiter, 2025

-Life Coach Training Programs in Vermont
+Life Coach Training in Vermont: Online & In-Person

 Vermont does not have dedicated in-state ICF-accredited coaching schools, but ANHCO (American Naturopathic Health Coaching Organization) offers a health and life coaching certification tailored for Vermont residents.
 Vermont's telehealth adoption makes online training programs a natural fit.